 The most effective way to maintain composure during challenges is to act like a leader.

 You have solved complex problems many times so knuckle onto this one with the same compassion, elegance and grace.

 It’s easy to lose composure during times of crisis if you let worry turn into fear.

-By remaining calm, cool and in control you can step back, critically evaluate what is going on.
+By remaining calm and in control you can step back, critically evaluate what is going on.

-Your composure puts those you lead at ease and creates a safe and secure workplace culture where no one need panic in the face of adversity.
+Your composure puts those you lead at ease and creates a safe and secure workplace culture where no one needs panic in the face of adversity.